Do Money Trees Like To Be Root Bound? (+When To Repot)

 Repotting the money tree will keep it healthy and allow new and healthy growth in the plant.

-If you notice any signs that tell you that you have a root-bound plant, repot it to avoid problematic situations.
+If you notice any signs telling you you have a root-bound plant, repot it to avoid problematic situations.